To Bleach Bath or Not to Bleach Bath?

 More research is needed

 These results are particularly interesting because bleach has the potential to be an eye and skin irritant when handling, as well as stain clothes or give off fumes that can exacerbate respiratory conditions like asthma.
 The potential of eliminating the use of bleach from baths while experiencing similar results may cut down on some of the potential issues that can come along with using the chemical, and lead to safer treatment.
-Much more research is needed, however, these results may help lead to changes in the AD treatment landscape in the future.
+Much more research is needed, however, these results may help lead to changes in the atopic dermatitis treatment landscape in the future.